kvesik/examgeneration/SETUP.md

 *Under construction -- check back soon for updates!*

 There are a few options when it comes to deciding how you will download/run the exam generator software, and subsequently typeset the generated $\LaTeX$ files to create PDFs.
-The list below describes these options and highlights which ones are recommended if you have not used any of these tools before.
+The list below describes these options (with links to detailed instructions) and highlights which ones are recommended if you have not used any of these tools before.
+Most of these tasks only need be done once, to set up your computer to be able to generate exams.
+However, the last two ("Run the Python script" and "Generate .pdfs using $\LaTeX$") will need to be done each time you want to generate a new set of exams.

  1. Download the Exam Generator source code and directory structure.
     - (a) Recommended approach (slightly more complex to set up than option b, but will allow you to receive future software updates more easily): [Download/install/configure GitHub Desktop](#i-downloadinstallconfigure-github-desktop).